+If measurement is to be used to encourage proactive coordination and communication between healthcare providers, public health entities, and EMS, then a model that attributes care responsibilities ahead of events based on the expected responsibilities of these entities is preferred.
 Those designing attribution models should determine which population-level outcomes are desired based on gaps in care in the region (or nation) using data from previous, similar events as examples.
 Then, they should consider which processes or structural elements, closely linked based on evidence to the desired outcomes, should be carried out for all MCIs and PHEs.
 Those elements could then be assigned to the providers/entities that hold most of the responsibility for that component of care or shared equally across providers/entities.
 This type of measurement system would give entities a target and encourage readiness.

 The Committee generally agreed that all entities involved in emergency care and response should be incentivized to work in a coordinated manner with other providers and partners.
 Attribution methods should support stronger collaboration and ensure that networks are in place during an emergency to communicate to staff within and across health systems, EMS, and the community.
 Attribution models should not penalize healthcare entities for operating in emergency conditions or for using their best judgment and innovation to provide care in difficult circumstances.
 Each event or emergency is different and has specific local factors that affect the ability of accountable units to deliver high quality, teambased care.
+Attribution approach developers should consider whether the methodology has the potential to exacerbate disparities or negatively affect low-resource geographic areas.
 Rather than use negative reinforcement through penalties, attribution models should enable public and private payers to work with organizations that are not meeting the standards.
 Only when entities are operating broadly outside the standard of care and are not meeting safety standards should a penalty be used; nevertheless, technical assistance should be provided as opposed to reducing payment.
 Ultimately, the focus should be on incentivizing preparedness to increase buy-in from accountable stakeholders rather than penalizing response.